adaltas/node-nikita/docs/content/action/handler.md

 # Metadata "handler" (function, required)

-The `handler` property defines the function that an action implements to get things done.
+The `handler` action property defines the function that an action implements to get things done.
 It is fundamental to each action.

 The property is required but most of the time, you don't have to write a handler function on your own.
 Instead, you can use an existing action which was previously [registered](/current/usages/registry/).

 However, you should not be afraid to write your own handler, it is as easy as writing a plain vanilla JavaScript function and using the Nikita `call` action to schedule its execution.

-## Basic example
+## Usage

+You can pass the `$handler` property name when calling an action alongs its configuration.

 The [configuration properties](/current/action/config) passed to the `call` action are available in the `config` property of the first argument of the handler: